 Why mediate?

-43% of marriages in the UK end in divorce so it’s crucial to recognise the changing nature of divorce in England.
-In recent years, there have been significant changes in divorce law and processes, highlighting shifts in societal perspectives, legal updates, and new trends.
-These developments aim to make divorce proceedings more efficient, minimise conflict, and assist couples in finding amicable solutions, such as mediation.
+43% of marriages in the UK end in divorce so it’s important to recognise the changing landscape of divorce in England.
+In recent years, there have been significant changes in divorce law, resulting in a shift in legal frameworks, and the emergence of new trends.
+One such trend is Mediation, also known as ADR (Alternative Dispute Resolution).
+The primary goal of these changes are designed to make divorce proceedings more efficient, reduce conflict, and to support couples in finding sustainable solutions.

-Family mediators are trained to work with people in situations where the relationship has broken down.
-Ark Mediation mediators come from professional backgrounds including law, psychology and various therapy-related professions.
-A mediator will find solutions that you can both agree on.
-Unlike the court system, you will stay in control as every step of the journey.
+Family mediators are trained to work with people in situations where the relationship or marriage has broken down.
+Our mediators come from professional backgrounds including law, psychology and various therapy-related professions, and are highly skilled at navigating these types of high-conflict situations.
+Unlike the court system, you stay in control at every step of the journey.
 No-one can make you do anything against your wishes and all discussions are kept confidential.

 The benefits of mediation